tomjackman/keyonic/README.md

 * Under the Realms section in Keycloak, add a new Realm with the Import option.
 * Import the keypress-realm.json file.
 * Once complete, visit the newly created realm and click the 'Import' button at the bottom left of the sidebar.
 You will import the users here.
 Choose the keypress-users-0.json file.

+You must first have a running Keycloak instance running as the Keycloak JS Adapter is being fetched from the Keycloak server itself, rather than via npm.

+Note: In this sample application, Keycloak is expected to be already running off `localhost:8080`.
+This can be changed however in `www/index.html` under `<script src="http://localhost:8080/auth/js/keycloak.js"></script>`

+Run `ionic serve --address localhost` to start the application.

+Ensure that you have the Web Origin configured in Keycloak. eg `*` or other.

+Also ensure that the redirectUri is pointing to where the ionic dev server is running. eg. `http://localhost:8100/*`

 ## Access Control Functionality
 Some UI elements are shown/hidden under the Access tab based on the logged in users role.
 These roles are: